mk590901/Touch-Tracker/README.md

 ### GestureManager
 This singleton object manages the hierarchical state machine.
 When gesture action is started, an instance of __Tracker__ object is created inside this object, which contains the __HSM__.

+### Tracker
+__Tracker__ is a holder of the state machine created by the graphical editor. __HSM__ consists of three classes: _TrackQHsmScheme_, _TrackMediator_ and _TrackContextObject_.
+The first two classes do not change, and the third - _TrackContextObject_ must be adapted and matched to the features of the application.
+And finally, there is a _TrackHsmWrapper_ class that glues _TrackQHsmScheme_ and _TrackMediator_ for lazy internal interaction.

 ## Movie

 https://github.com/user-attachments/assets/d72ee971-acf7-4925-aa83-b5f8ec0f06b2